 I stumbled upon this waterfall by accident as I was meandering up a mountain road in Fujikawa, Yamanashi.
-A man standing in a rather unassuming gravel parking lot told me as I exited my truck that the waterfall was just 10 minutes walk away.
+A man standing in a rather unassuming gravel parking lot told me as I exited my truck that the waterfall was just a 10-minute walk away.
 I decided I would have a look.
 The approach wasn’t noteworthy until I saw a gangway that looked like salvaged scaffolding.

 I suddenly felt like I was in an Indiana Jones movie.
 The walkway was solid, but looked a bit dodgy.
 I kept going because nobody puts this kind of effort into building a walkway unless there is something worth seeing.

 I finally arrived at a spectacular waterfall that took my breath away.
 The waterfall was reason enough for the trip, but the view of the moss-covered gorge and canopy of bizarre-looking trees filled with song birds and butterflies was transcendent.